-The Neighbourhood Policy Area is intended to continue to accommodate the existing low density residential uses and limited complimentary commercial and community services, while providing opportunities for residential infill development that is sensitive to the scale and design of the existing neighbourhoods.
+The Neighbourhood Policy Area is intended to continue to accommodate the existing low and medium density residential uses and limited complimentary commercial and community services, while providing opportunities for residential infill development that is sensitive to the scale and design of the existing neighbourhoods.
 This policy area will consist of primarily residential uses, with a focus on human scaled development that supports the surrounding mixed-use development.

-The Neighbourhood Policy Area will provide a variety of residential housing types with accessory live-work and home-based commercial services
+The Neighbourhood Policy Area will provide a variety of low and medium residential with accessory livework and home-based commercial services.